AriajSarkar/ByteHub/CONTRIBUTING.md

 # Contributing to ByteHub

+> ⚠️ **IMPORTANT: By contributing to this project, you agree to the [Contributor License Agreement](LICENSE.md#8-contributor-license-agreement).**
+>
+> Opening a pull request means you accept that your contributions become the property of the project maintainer with no claims to royalties or ownership.

 Welcome!
 This guide outlines how to contribute to ByteHub while maintaining our high standards for reliability and testing.

 ## Tech Stack